 Lyft is quickly becoming one of the most popular ride-sharing applications in the United States, and is even growing internationally.
 With their added benefits, ride-sharing apps and are becoming more popular than traditional taxiing services, and there are plenty of reasons why.
 Needing nothing more than a smart phone to be picked up at your exact location, be dropped off at your precise destination, and simply walking out while your credit card is charged is beyond convenient.
 And being able to rate your driver and each ride experience makes the service better for every user!

 However, there are some concerns with ride-sharing taxis, including lack of certification and formal training.
 These apps also tend to inflate their rates during peak hours, or when there is traffic or bad weather -- precisely when the majority of people would be using it.

-Here is the low-down on six of the most popular competitors to Lyft:
+If you're looking for an alternative, here is the low-down on six of the most popular competitors to Lyft:

 Uber is one of the most popular companies like Lyft.
 Uber is available worldwide, and is one of the most convenient taxi services that you can find anywhere.
 Uber offers many different ride options depending on where you live.
 With Uber, you can estimate fares or your ride's duration, and rate your experience after each Uber ride you take.

 Formerly known as RideCharge and TaxiMagic, Curb is another app similar to Lyft.
 Curb's emphasis is on professionalism; it only works with officially sanctioned, licensed, and insured taxicab drivers or drivers-for-hire.
 It serves 65 U.S. cities, and has partnered with over 90 taxicab companies accounting for over 50,000 cars.
 You can easily pay by setting up a credit card in the app, or pay with cash in the car!